 Getting around : The main roads are usually well maintained, but being very busy, driving could be quite dangerous.
 The Ericeira area is connected with a new highway to Lisbon.
 The buses are inexpensive and allow the transport of surfboards at no extra charge.
 Renting a car for a week costs on average € 160 (Auto Jardim).
 Since most of the spots are close to large sandy beaches, be careful not to get stuck with your car.

-The climate: The climate in Portugal is extremely pleasant all year round.
+Climate: The climate in Portugal is extremely pleasant all year round.
 The wet season runs from November to April.
 The best time to visit this area is in spring or autumn, although it is rare to have torrid and too hot summers.
 The N wind with the cold current coming from the Canaries, makes the water always cool enough, preventing the use of only the swimsuit for surfing.
-In fact, a 2 / 2mm in summer and a 4 / 3mm in winter will be necessary.
+In fact, a 2 / 2mm wetsuit in summer and a 4 / 3mm one in winter will be necessary.

 Nature and culture : Ericeira, as well as for surfing is famous for fishing and for the presence of numerous streets and churches characteristic of Portuguese culture.
 It is livable all year round thanks to its proximity to Lisbon.
 Don’t miss Sintra and the magical castle of the royal city nearby.